 The final level is more of a temporary cover-up style of beard dye.
 They can often have life spans of around 12 hours and are easily washed out.

-Selecting the lifespan of the product is an important consideration, especially when dying for the first time.
+Selecting the lifespan of the product is an important consideration, especially when dyeing for the first time.

-Yes, a permanent dye offers a long-term and cost-effective solution.
+Yes, a permanent beard color or dye offers a long-term and cost-effective solution.

-But when you are learning to use dye for the first time, and picking out the color that best suits you, it can be better to try out products with a shorter lifespan in case you make any mistakes.
+But when you are learning to use dye for the first time, and picking out the color that best suits you, it can be better to try out dyeing and shaving products and supplies with a shorter lifespan in case you make any mistakes.

 3. The Breaking Bad of Beard Dye